ingar-sa/isa-linalg/README.md

 API documentation will be written later once the library's functionality has been fleshed out, profiled and tested to a degree where I am confident it is ready for a version 1.0 release.

-This software is licensed under the MIT license and is public domain (the Unlicense), choose whichever you want.
+This software is licensed under the MIT license and the Unlicense, choose whichever you prefer.